Police keep peace between rival protests at Egyptian culture ministry, Tuesday 11 June, 2013. (Photo: Mai Shaheen)

 The cast and crew of "Cafe Show" will be exclusively male.
 The storyline follows a group of male friends who sit in a traditional Egyptian coffeehouse and discuss contemporary social, political and economic matters.

-Last Ramadan, an Egyptian satellite channel, Mariya TV, completely operated by women wearing the full face veil (niqab
+Last Ramadan, an Egyptian satellite channel, Mariya TV, completely operated by women wearing the full face veil (niqab) was launched.

 The channel is named "Mariya" after one of the Prophet Mohamed's wives, who was a Coptic Egyptian freed slave.